Jackson County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you'll need someone else to pick up the vehicle.
-Here's what they'll need:
+If your license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
+Here's what you need to do:

 Costs & Fees in Jackson County